beakbahama/log/docs/chins.md

 In late 2020 or early 2021, I watched a [video](https://www.youtube.com/watch?v=7D5CQ98kll4) that first introduced me to the uniqueness of the human chin.
 Within days or weeks of watching the video, memories of my chin tingling began to return.
 The realization of the chin’s uniqueness triggered these childhood memories, even though I hadn’t yet physically felt the tingling sensation again.
 My ongoing mental work, and likely the physical work of relieving tension in my head, had both primed me for this rediscovery, allowing the memories to surface.
 Without this mental healing, I might not have reconnected with these childhood sensations.

+### Reconnecting With Childhood Memories of the Chin
 One particular memory stood out.
 As a child, likely as young as a few years old but no older than eight, sometime in the 1980s, I was upset about something involving one of my siblings, the specifics of which have faded from memory.
 I sat on my bed, pondering the situation, when a new understanding suddenly dawned on me.
 It was a solution to the problem, one my mother had suggested earlier, but it hadn't clicked until that moment.
 As the realization hit, my chin tingled, a kind of vibration.
 The feeling of being upset began to dissipate immediately, and I felt an equilibrium again, no longer feeling the need to be in conflict over the matter.

 That day, soon after having this moment of clarity, my mother came to check up on me.
 I recall asking her if her chin ever tingled when she got an idea.
 I didn't really want to admit to her that the idea I came up with was actually the solution she had suggested earlier and that it wasn't until I sat alone in my room and pondered it that it made sense to me.